Molokan History

 Religious dissent and Russian colonization of Transcausasia, 1830-1890 (Azerbaijan, Armenia, Georgia)

 1999 January—by Breyfogle, Nicholas Brenton, University of Pennsylvania, PHD Thesis, 387 pages, 1998.
-"This dissertation examines the settlement of Russian religious dissenters (Dukhobors, Molokans, and Subbotniks) in Transcaucasia from 1830 to 1890.
-During this period, tsarist officials promoted the relocation of sectarians (sektanty) to Transcaucasia—to the exclusion of other Slavs—in an effort to isolate their 'heretical infection' from Orthodox Russians."
-See new links to the first 24 pages, and purchasing information.
+"This dissertation examines the settlement of Russian religious dissenters (Dukhobortsy, Pryguny, Molokane, Subbotniki) in Transcaucasia from 1830 to 1890.
+During this period, officials promoted the relocation of sectarians (sektanty) to Transcaucasia — to the exclusion of other Slavs — in an effort to isolate their 'heretical infection' from Orthodox Russians."

-51 Letters between Tolstoy and Molokans—Russian edition $15 - English/Russian $25 soon
+51 Letters between Tolstoy and Molokans — in Russian and English

 The Russians' Secret: What Christians Today Would Survive Persecution?

 1999 — by Peter Hoover and Serguei V. Peterov — 247 pages — A comparison and contrast of Russian sectarian history from the Raskol (mid-1600s) to the beginning of WWII, focusing on how they learned from each other in Russia, particularly in the "Milky Waters" region of "New Russia" in the late 1700s and early 1800s, and their persecutions.
-Covers Spiritual Christians (Molokans, Jumpers, Spirit Wrestlers, Kissers, People of God, Nameless, Deserted, Flagellates, Baptists, ..), German transplants (Mennonites, Stundists, Hutterites, Anabaptists, ..), Old Believers and more.
-Molokans will find many pages referencing the Description of Beliefs and Teaching the Molokans, Maksim G. Rudometkin in Spirit and Life, Kudinov in Spiritual Christian", S.E.
-Ilyin in My Transcaucasian Russia, Harry Shubin in History of the Russan Molokan Spiritual Christian Jumpers' Faith, Anne Tolmasoff-Strubhar, Lev Tolstoy, and Ivan Prohkanov. $10.27 from Benchmark Press, 1593 Pinola Road, Shippensburg, PA 17257 — phone: 717-530-8595 — fax: 717-532-4974 — email: benchmarkpress@juno.com — no credit cards.
+Covers Spiritual Christians (Molokane, Pryguny, Dukhobortsy, Kissers, People of God, Nameless, Deserted, Flagellates (Khlysty), Baptists, ..), German transplants (Mennonites, Stundists, Hutterites, Anabaptists, ..), Staroobryadtsy (Old Ritualists) and more. $10.27 from Benchmark Press, 1593 Pinola Road, Shippensburg, PA 17257 — phone: 717-530-8595 — fax: 717-532-4974 — email: benchmarkpress@juno.com or ebbpinola@juno.com — no credit cards.
+Amazon.com

 Hilltop Russians in San Francisco: A Record of the Portrero Hill Colony

-I first saw this rare book 20 years ago after a meeting of the Potrero Hill Historical Society.
+I first saw this rare book in the 1980s after a meeting of the Potrero Hill Historical Society.
 The owner, a local historian, paid $100 for it then.
-I've been looking for a copy ever since.
-During the 2000 new year holidays, Pacific Books auctioned a copy on-line.
-I got it for a bargain—$44.
-Other copies in the past sold for upto $350.
+I found a rare copy in 2000 at an auction by Pacific Books for $44.
+Other copies sold for up to $350.
 I scanned the entire book and color-enhanced the faded water paintings.
-It shows Molokan life in San Francisco just before the war—dedushki, babushki, banya, a church wedding, the front of both the Prygun and Postianniye buildings, and, most significant to me, how Molokans prayed then—huddled in a tight circle, not like soldiers standing in rows as American Molokans do today.
-Enjoy.
+It shows Molokan life in San Francisco just before the war — dedushki, babushki, banya, a wedding, the front of both the Prygun and Molokans meeting halls; and, most significant to me, how Molokane prayed then — huddled in a tight circle, not like soldiers standing in rows as they do now.

-5 Photos, 6 Speeches and 9 Songs of San Francisco Molokans in the 1930s
+5 Photos, 6 Speeches and 9 Songs of San Francisco Molokane in the 1930s

-"Russian Molokan congregation from Potrero Hill, San Francisco, performing unaccompanied sacred music and preaching in the Russian language.
-The Russian Molokans, also called Molokan Spiritual Jumpers, Spiritual Christians of the Sect of Jumper, or Milk Drinkers, were a Russian peasant group that dissented from the Russian Orthodox Church at least as far back as the seventeenth century.
+"Russian Molokan congregation from Potrero Hill, San Francisco, performing unaccompanied sacred music and preaching in the Russian language ... .
+The Russian Molokans, ... were a Russian peasant group that dissented from the Russian Orthodox Church at least as far back as the seventeenth century.
 The Molokans came to California from the Transcaucausus in the early part of the twentieth century."

-Change as Confirmation of Continuity As Experienced by Russian Molokans
+Change as Confirmation of Continuity As Experienced by Russian Spiritual Christians Molokans

 Margarita Mazo, PhD, Ethnomusicologist, Music Department, Ohio State University, Canton, Ohio

 In 1992, Dr. Mazo, the only Russian born and trained ethnomusicologist at an American university, visits a new Molokan village south of Moscow composed of refugees mainly from Armenia and Georgia.
 She describes a service with guests from the Molokan Center in Stavropol' and attempts by a young leader to preserve his religious culture after perestroika.
-Mazo later arranges for Russian and American Jumpers singers to meet in America, but the Jumpers refuse passing the invitation to the Constants.
+Mazo later arranges for Russian and American Dukh-i-zhiznik singers to meet in America, but Dukh-i-zhizniki refuse, passing the invitation to the Molokane in San Francisco and Russia.

 Leo Tolstoy: